• Skip to main content

 Common treatments

 If you have skin tags that are irritated, or you just don’t like where they have developed, we are here to help.
-Skin tags can be removed in several ways, they can be cut off with scissors or excision, but minor bleeding could occur.
+They can be removed in several ways, they can be cut off with scissors or excision, but minor bleeding could occur.
 Freezing or burning, the skin tag may require a short time to fall off, and these procedures have a risk of skin discoloration, darkening, or lightening, following the procedure.
 Sometimes, repeat treatments are necessary if the tag doesn’t fall off or it grows back, or if new tags grow in other areas.
 If you are concerned about your skin tags ask your dermatologist about how to treat your skin.
 Our goal is that you look your best, so make an appointment today if you have skin tags and want to remove them.

 Keloid (Scars)